 The crystal in any quality watch must be of Sapphire which is second in strength only to diamond.
-Can't say any more than that about that point.

 There are two types of movements.
 Quartz or Mechanical.
 Quartz is battery driven while Mechanical means that it has some sort of spring mechanism wound manually or automatically by gravity and natural movements of the arm.

 Watches made in Switzerland baring the mark "Swiss Made" have distinguished themselves as being quality time pieces.
 A watch is considered to be Swiss Made if more than 50% is made and assembled in Switzerland.
 The definition varied over time but the point is that most of the watch is made in Switzerland.
 Examples of these watches are Rolex and Omega.

 Movements in these watches can be in-house meaning that it is made by the brand itself such as Rolex.
 Other brands like Tag Heuer, Tissot, Hamilton, etc. use 3rd party movements such as ETA's Valjoux 7750 which is considered to be the workhorse of the industry.

 So what are the attributes that make the very expensive watches such as Patek Philippe, Breguet, Jaeger LeCoultre and Urwerk so expensive?

 - Complications and innovation